aep-dev/aep.dev/aip/general/0143/aip.md

 - Fields representing standardized concepts **must** use the appropriate data type for the standard code (usually `string`).
-  - Fields representing standardized concepts **should not** use enums, even if they only allow a small subset of possible values.
-Using enums in this situation often leads to frustrating lookup tables when using multiple APIs together.
   - Fields representing standardized concepts **must** indicate which standard they follow, preferably with a link (either to the standard itself, the Wikipedia description, or something similar).